Dangerously Overweight Shiba Inu Begins Road to Recovery

 Fast Forward to Today

 Cody’s been medicated for a thyroid problem, he gets daily walks (often hikes with hills) plus additional exercise throughout the day and he eats a strict diet of The Honest Kitchen foods.
-Cody rotates between Force and Keen dog food (for variety sake).
+Cody rotates between the Grain Free Chicken Recipe and the Whole Grain Turkey (for variety sake).
 Cody enjoys three meals a day to help keep him full and keep his metabolism up; always with a sprinkle of Perfect Form to help with his digestion.
 He gets the occasional treat, but they are few and far between since Cody has BIG goals!

 Cody has lost 38lbs and is still working towards his goal weight of 40lbs.
 So far, with his new diet and exercise plan his skin has cleared up, his eyes no longer run, he always has healthy bowel movements and his energy levels are through the roof.